MatrixCreate/craft-starter-docs/docs/content-blocks/entry-cards.md

 **Show Current Entry's Own Children toggle** – When enabled in Automatic mode, displays child pages of the current entry
 - Useful for parent pages that need to show their sub-pages
 - Automatically creates cards for all child entries
-- Cards use child entry titles, excerpts, and featured images
+- Cards use child entry titles, excerpts, and card images

 ### Color Controls